20 Majestic Waterfalls in the Philippines – Every Traveler Should Visit

 Tinago Falls (Iligan City)

-Situated in between the town of Linamon and Iligan City, Lanao del Norte, Tinago Falls is one of the most beautiful waterfalls in the country.
-In fact, this is one of the main tourist attractions of the city of Iligan.
+Situated between the town of Linamon and Iligan City, Lanao del Norte, Tinago Falls is one of the most beautiful waterfalls in the country.
+This is one of the main tourist attractions of the city of Iligan.

 It is hidden in a deep ravine and no doubt one of the hidden gems in the country.
 As a matter of fact, “tinago” is a Filipino word called “hidden” in English.